sryanshin/srshin/README.md

 <p align="center"><img src = "https://user-images.githubusercontent.com/56745112/227010600-f453c2c0-81f8-445a-b739-f8028a67e0cd.jpg" width="40%" height="40%"></p>

-I am a postdoc researcher at Cornell University.
-My research interests lie in **innovation from both aspects of management and economics**.
-I apply and develop **big data analytic algorithms** and **causal inference techniques** to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
+I am an Assistant Professor at UNIST in the Devision of Management Science.
+My research interests center on the intersection of **Economics of Innovation and Computational Social Science**.
+I develop and apply **big data analytic algorithms** and **causal inference techniques** to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
 I obtained my Ph.D. and master in Engineering (Technology Management, Economics and Policy) from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

-In April 2023, I will be joining the Devision of Management Science at UNIST in Korea as an Assistant Professor.

 You can find my CV [**here**](https://www.dropbox.com/s/1epwsyx6gmd2tnm/CV_SRShin.pdf?dl=0).
 <br/>